All Episodes

 And so she can say these things because slavery, of course, in this country is our original sin.

-Uh And it's it's never going to be forgotten.
+And it's never going to be forgotten.

 The race business will not allow it to be forgotten.

-Well, she was talking about cotton fields and all this stuff.
+But these graduates, she was talking about cotton fields and all this stuff.

-These graduates from 1987.
+These graduates in 1987.

-Now a question would be how many of them have any direct personal relationship with a cotton field?
+Now, a question would be, how many of them have any direct personal relationship with a cotton field?

 They don't.